astronomer/docs/astro/first-DAG-cli.md

 ## Prerequisites

 - An Astro account.
-To start an Astro trial, see [Start a trial](trial.md).
+To start an Astro trial and create your free trial account, see [Start a trial](trial.md).

 Although it's not required for this tutorial, the following container engines are supported with the Astro CLI and required to run Airflow locally: